cockroachdb/docs/src/current/v21.2/restore.md

 ### Restore the most recent backup

-{% include_cached new-in.html version="v21.2.3" %} To restore from the most recent backup in the collection's location, use the `LATEST syntax`:
+{% include new-in.md version="v21.2.3" %} To restore from the most recent backup in the collection's location, use the `LATEST syntax`:

 {% include_cached copy-clipboard.html %}
 ~~~ sql